Ezra–Nehemiah: Summary and structure

 A page from the Leningrad Codex with the text of Ezra 10:24–Nehemiah 1:9a.
 The break between the books is designated by a single blank line.

 Ezra 1 (the Edict of Cyrus) and Ezra 2 (the list of returnees) are presented as Persian documents; Ezra 3–6, which contains further supposed Persian documents mixed with third-person narrative, may be based on the prophetic works of Haggai and Zechariah, who were active at the time; Ezra 7–10, partly in the first-person, is sometimes called the "Ezra Memoir", but has been so heavily edited that the source, if it exists, is very difficult to recover.
 There is widespread agreement that a genuine memoir underlies Nehemiah, although it has clearly been edited.
 It can be no earlier than about 400 BCE, but is probably later, possibly even as late as 336–331 BCE (the reign of Darius III, the last Persian king); it probably circulated as an independent document before being combined with Ezra.

 There are seven Persian documents embedded in Ezra–Nehemiah, six in Ezra and one in Nehemiah.
 All but one are in Aramaic language, the administrative language of the Persian empire.
-Many scholars accept these as genuine, but a study by Lester Grabbe indicates that while genuine Persian documents may underlie a number of them, they have been reworked to fit the purposes of later writers.
+A study by Lester Grabbe argues that while genuine Persian documents may underlie a number of them, they have been reworked to fit the purposes of later writers from the Hellenistic era.
+Some other scholars accept them as genuine, Persian-period compositions.

 The narrative is highly schematic, each stage of the restoration following the same pattern: God "stirs up" the Persian king, the king commissions a Jewish leader to undertake a task, the leader overcomes opposition and succeeds, and success is marked by a great assembly.

 Ezra–Nehemiah is made up of three stories: (1) the account of the initial return and rebuilding of the Temple (Ezra 1–6); (2) the story of Ezra's mission (Ezra 7–10 and Nehemiah 8); (3) and the story of Nehemiah, interrupted by a collection of miscellaneous lists and part of the story of Ezra.